anharrington/handsonpython/rstP/integer.rst

 them are of type float in Python.
 They are discussed more in :ref:`Floats-Division-Mixed`.

-In the earliest grades you would say
+In  early grade school you would likely say
 "14 divided by 4 is 3 with a remainder of 2".
 The problem here is that the answer is in two parts, the integer quotient 3 and the remainder 2, and neither of these results is the same as the decimal result.
-Python has separate operations to generate each part.
+Python has *separate* operations to generate each part.
 Python uses the doubled division symbol ``//`` for the operation that produces just the integer quotient, and introduces the symbol ``%`` for the operation of finding the remainder.
 Try